lukifer23/StreetSpec/CONTRIBUTING.md

-# Contributing to PoleCheck Desktop
+# Contributing to Street Spec Desktop

-Thank you for your interest in contributing to PoleCheck Desktop.
+Thank you for your interest in contributing to Street Spec Desktop.
 This document provides guidelines for contributing to the project.

 ## Development Setup